tsipkens/aubos/README.md

 ### C. Inverse problem: Computing refractive index fields

-This is demonstrated in `main_compare*`, which compares multiple inversion techniques.
+This is demonstrated in `main_compare*`, which compares multiple inversion techniques, generating figures similar to those seen in Sipkens et al. (XXXX).

 ## Description